Parents and carers

 If your child has friends in their section that they want to move up with, make sure that the section leader knows about this so that they can help if possible.
 This could also be a good opportunity to arrange sharing transport to and from meetings.

-This will vary depending on your Group but it is likely to be between £50 and £100 per year, which is collected weekly, monthly, every term or annually, depending on local arrangements.
-This fee usually covers the cost of the hire or upkeep of the meeting place.
+This will vary depending on your Group.
+Fees will be collected either weekly, monthly, every term or annually, depending on local arrangements.
+The fee usually covers the cost of the hire or upkeep of the meeting place.
 Trips, camps and activities are usually charged separately.

 Cost should not be a barrier to anyone taking part in Scouting and if this is an issue, you can speak to the local Section Leader in confidence.

 Yes.
 Behind the fun of Scouting, there is an educational programme that was reviewed and launched in January 2015 following extensive consultation with our leaders and young people.
 While each Group will undertake different activities, the main programme themes are Outdoor and Adventure, Skills, and World.
 Group Leaders are trained to deliver this programme.